tomabroad/gdict/README.md

 # Gdict
-Gdict is a Chrome Extension for helping you to look up terms on the browser.
-It adds a right-click button for the search and keeps the history that you have searched.
+Gdict is a Chrome Extension for looking up words on the browser, adding a right-click search button as well as keeping the history.

 ![search](/img/search.png)